ProactiveProgrammers/number-comparison-starter/writing/reflection.md

 TODO: Use a fenced code block to provide the requested source code
 TODO: Write at least one paragraph to explain the request source code

-#### A function that returns the both largest odd and a boolean diagnostic flag
+#### A function that returns both largest odd and a boolean diagnostic flag

 TODO: Use a fenced code block to provide the requested source code
 TODO: Write at least one paragraph to explain the request source code